Our trip to Sedona in September was part of our four-week USA road trip with visiting family from Australia.

 It’s a relaxing spot to kick back at the end of the day and enjoy family time with views!

-I think you can classify this as more of a rock climb than a hike, but our kids managed it safely and it ranks as one of their favorite adventures, they love climbing up and over rocks after all.
+I think you can classify Cathedral Rock as more of a rock climb than a hike, but our kids managed it safely and it ranks as one of their favorite adventures in Sedona they love climbing up and over rocks after all.

 There is a designated path to follow, and being one of the most-photographed sights in Arizona, and popular Sedona hikes there are plenty of people around to follow in their footsteps.